IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/system-ui.md

 #### Control center panels

-IndiGO's control center is an isolated area of the system UI that provides persistent indicators and controls, that are accessible to the user at all times.
+TomTom IndiGO's control center is an isolated area of the system UI that provides persistent indicators and controls, that are accessible to the user at all times.
 For example, a clock or temperature controls.
 It is populated with various panels extending [`ControlCenterPanel`](TTIVI_INDIGO_API).
 The metadata set in the panel's interface lets the system UI determine where to show the panel.
 For example, a panel with its `type` property set to `SYSTEM_STATUS_DRIVER` will be shown somewhere easily accessible by the driver and may be positioned differently depending on the location of the steering wheel.

 #### Search panel